 All other months are negotiable.

 A Booking and Security Deposit of £750 will also be payable to Anglo French Properties Ltd on signing this Rental Agreement.
-This will secure the booking, and will cover the cost of (a) telephone calls made on the landline during the tenancy, (b) pool heating, if required and agreed in advance, @ £250 per week, (c) replacing/making good any losses, breakages and/or damages incurred during the rental, and (d) any exceptional cleaning work which may be required at the end of the tenancy.
+This will secure the booking, and will cover the cost of (a) telephone calls made on the landline during the tenancy, (b) replacing/making good any losses, breakages and/or damages incurred during the rental, and (c) any exceptional cleaning work which may be required at the end of the tenancy.
 This Deposit will be refunded (less any deductions as outlined above) within 4 weeks of the tenancy’s conclusion.

 Tenants should advise Anglo French Properties Ltd at the end of each rental of any breakages, losses and/or damages.
 This is in lieu of an inventory.